 TIP: Ready to plant your own marijuana?
 Visit our marijuana seed bank

-Growing and Manufacturing Marijuana
+Growing and Manufacturing Marijuana in California

 Proposition 64 lets adults 21 and older grow up to six plants and keep all of the harvest.
 Those involved in the state’s medical marijuana program have no limit on how much they grow, but, the medical program is expected to be updated early 2018.